Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: LLM Source Preferences

 \section{LLM Source Preferences}

-We begin investigating LLM source preference behavior under knowledge conflicts by drawing from long-studied contrasts in credibility.
+We begin investigating LLM source preferences under knowledge conflicts by drawing from long-studied contrasts in credibility.
 Specifically, we study the effects of source types of different presumed credibility (\S\ref{sec:inter-type-source-preferences}), as well as within-type features related to reputed credibility and sociodemographics (\S\ref{sec:intra-type-source-preferences}).
-Then, we explore whether model behavior aligns with their source credibility judgments obtained through prompting \textit{without} knowledge conflict pairs (\S\ref{sec:introspection-source-preferences}).
+Then, we explore whether model behavior aligns with their source credibility judgments obtained through prompting \textit{without} knowledge conflict pairs (\S\ref{sec:introspection-source-preferences}), and whether preferences persist when models are allowed to abstain from answering (\S\ref{sec:abstention}).
 We show example prompts in Appendix~\ref{sec:prompts-source-preferences}.